 DiGeorge Syndrome Kidney Problems May Be Caused By Missing Gene

 NEW YORK, NY (Jan.
-25, 2017)—Loss of function of the CRKL gene causes kidney and urinary tract defects in people with DiGeorge syndrome, a multinational team of scientists led by Columbia University Medical Center (CUMC) has found.
+25, 2017)—Loss of function of the CRKL gene causes kidney and urinary tract defects in people with DiGeorge syndrome, a multinational team of scientists led by Columbia University Irving Medical Center (CUIMC) has found.

 Findings of their study were published online today in the New England Journal of Medicine.

 “This study represents a critical step forward in understanding the genetic basis of congenital kidney defects associated with DiGeorge syndrome and in the general population,” said Simone Sanna-Cherchi, MD, assistant professor of medicine at Columbia.
 “Expanding our knowledge of the genetics of kidney development and malformations will give us additional tools needed to diagnose this variant of DiGeorge syndrome and gives us a potential therapeutic target.”